bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 33°
-- Windy and Mostly Cloudy
+- Windy and Overcast
-- 75% humidity
+- 72% humidity
 - 21 mph wind
-- 85% cloud cover
+- 100% cloud cover
 - 46 AQI 🟩
 - 0.01 inches of rain in the past 24 hours